neezar-abd/Quiz-Generator---SMK-Students/docs/SUPABASE_CONNECTION_TEST.md

 ### 3. Tables Don't Exist
 ```
-⚠️ No quiz tables found.
+Warning: No quiz tables found.
 You may need to run the SQL setup script.
 ```

 **Solution:**